leo-editor/leo-editor/leo/doc/demo.md

 You will find this stylesheet in the node @data ``qt-gui-plugin-style-sheet`` in leoSettings.leo or myLeoSettings.leo.

+#Tips **** to do
+**No need for helper methods**

+Unlike the screencast plugin, the full power of Leo scripting is available to demo scripts.
+Examples:

+1. Demo scripts can call c.editHeadline() to start editing a headline.

+2. Demo scripts can call c.bodyWantsFocusNow() or c.treeWantsFocusNow() or c.minibufferWantsFocusNow() to switch panes.

+These "just work" because the demo plugin does not interfere with Leo's focus or key handling.

+**Presentations can be descriptive**

+Demo scripts can focus on what should be done, not how.
+Subclasses of demo.Demo can (should) define helpers that hide implementation or configuration details.

+Basing presentations on (subclasses of) demo.Demo is a major innovation.
+It's much more powerful and flexible than screencast.py, or demo.el.

+**Presentations can be fully automated**

+Demo scripts can be chained using demo.next().
+Like this:

+    demo.wait(whatever)
+    demo.next()

+Alternatively, a single demo script suffices:

+    << section 1 >>
+    demo.wait(n1)
+    << section 2 >>
+    demo.wait(n2)
+    ...

+**No post production required**

+Fixed wait times make it easy to create finished presentations that can be recorded without any further editing!

+Summary

+The demo plugin does not interfere with focus or key-handling.
+As a result, the full power of Leo scripting is available to demo scripts.

+Demo scripts can (and should) be descriptive.
+Subclasses of demo.Demo can define methods that hide implementation and configuration details.

+Demo scripts can insert fixed delays, callouts and subtitles.
+As a result, demo scripts can be fully automated.
+They can be recorded without any post-production editing.

+Edward

 #Acknowledgements

 Edward K. Ream wrote this plugin on January 29-31, 2017, using Leo's screencast plugin as a starting point.